 3. Personalise the desk

 Use a pin board either leaning against the wall or hanging over the desk for your child to pin pictures, reminders and images of their favourite characters.
-Another idea is a ribbon hung across a wall, like a clothesline, where you can clip little notes with small clothes pegs that are easily found in a dollar shop.
+Or you could hang a ribbon across a wall, like a clothesline.
+Here you can clip little notes with small clothes pegs that are easily found in a dollar shop.
 Colourful accessories round up a functional design while spreading fun and cheer.

 4. Beautify the study furniture